 The Drapey Trench Coat

 Perfect for packing and taking with you when you travel, a drapey trench coat is a laid back style of this classic jacket.
 I love to pair my drapey trench with a cropped straight jean that hits high on your waist will add length to your shape when paired with kitten heels and an extra drapey trench coat like the Everlane Drape Trench styled here.
+This is another great drapey option.

 I sized down to a size Small.